Surah Qalam Ultimate Dictionary: Key Arabic Terms Explained

 Practical Reflection & Application

 This verse is a source of immense hope.
-It is a reminder that no matter how far we have fallen, the “favor of our Lord” can reach us and can save us.
-The practical application is to never despair of God’s mercy.
-We should be quick to turn back to Him in repentance, with the full and certain confidence that His grace can “overtake” us and can transform our state from one of blame to one of forgiveness and honor.
+It is a reminder that no matter how far we have fallen, the “favor of our Lord” can reach us and can save us from the “barren shore” of our own despair.
+The practical application is to be like Jonah.
+When we have made a mistake, we should turn back to God with a sincere and a broken-hearted repentance, with the full and certain confidence that His mercy can transform our state from one of blame to one of forgiveness and honor.

 27. Nūn (ن) – Nun